 Forced arbitration robs ordinary people of their day in court.
+It also steals one of our most fundamental Constitutional Rights, the Right to a Jury Trial.

 Javier lost his job when he was deployed overseas despite federal laws protecting employment for members of the armed services.